senna1128/senna1128.github.io/content/authors/sen-na/_index.md

 I am broadly interested in the mathematical foundations of data science, with topics including high-dimensional statistics, graphical models, semiparametric models, optimal control, and large-scale and stochastic nonlinear optimization.
 I am also interested in the applications of machine learning methods in biology, neuroscience, and engineering.

-**<span style="color: rgb(255,0,0);">(I'm actively seeking graduate students who are interested in interdisciplinary research in statistics, optimization, and data science.<br/> * GT students can send me an email with CV and transcript.<br/> * Prospective students should apply directly to our PhD or Master's programs and mention my name.)</span>**
+**<span style="color: rgb(255,0,0);">(I'm actively seeking graduate students who are interested in interdisciplinary research in statistics, optimization, and data science.<br/> * GT students can send me an email with CV and transcript.<br/> * Prospective students should apply directly to our PhD or Master's programs and mention my name in the application.)</span>**